LVMH house chooses to unify its stock with OneStock

 OneStock expands its OMS Delivery Promise and takes on the luxury market with LVMH

-As an expert in order orchestration and stock optimization, OneStock is the chosen technology partner for many fashion brands (Ted Baker, Radley, Monsoon Accessorize, Whistles, Phase Eight, Jigsaw…).
+As an expert in order orchestration and stock optimisation, OneStock is the chosen technology partner for many fashion brands, including Ted Baker, Radley, Monsoon, Accessorize, Whistles, Phase Eight and Jigsaw.
 Our reliability and experience have allowed us to identify the luxury market as one of our development priorities.

 The Delivery Promise in real time